detekt/detekt/docs/pages/documentation/style.md

 ### ExplicitCollectionElementAccessMethod

-Prefer usage of the indexed access operator [] for map or list element access or insert methods.
+Prefer the usage of the indexed access operator `[]` for map or list element access or insert methods.

 **Severity**: Style